 - Create a comprehensive plan to achieve your financial goals.
 This plan should, at the bare minimum, include a budget, ways to boost income, and investing strategies.
-Don’t worry if it’s a rough plan, you’ll refine it as you go along.
+Don’t worry if it’s not perfect, you could refine it later.

 From there on out, money meetings will largely become a series of check-ins to make sure that joint expenses are getting paid, debt is not getting out of hand, and you’re both making progress towards your financial goals.

 11. Declutter your home and sell unwanted items

 Minimalism is all the rage these days.
 The minimalist lifestyle gives you clarity of mind by simplifying your life, which is rewarding in and of itself.